Slimer210/Slimer210/README.md

 ### 2021 - Years for public exam

 This year, I have some of my free time for coding.
 So in this year, instead of doing projects, I decided to explore more on a variety types of programming jobs.
-Since I have to sit for my public exam, I have to be more concentrate on study, and I got forced to stop coding for a while.
+Since I have to sit for my public exam, I have to be more concentrate on study, and I got forced to shrink my coding time.

 ### 2022 - The year that defined my target

-As explore continues, I found my final target - Front-end designer.
+As explore continues, I found my final target - Front-end developer.
 And start from this year, I will be more concentrate on front end stuff.
 At the same time, I started my first (full) project - ManaMetal (check for ManaWeb, ManaDocs on my repo).

 At the same time, I very regret that I joined Science stream.
 Seriously science is a nightmare for me, it totally juiced all my programming time.